carbonbear/koreanPatchMerger/README.md

 This program is for Koikatu BeplnEx translator plugins.

-It merges new things with already exist things without duplication.
+It merges new translated string with already exist string without duplication.